unknowVariable/unknowVariable/README.md

- 🌱 I’m currently learning C++ at 42 - Paris 🌱
+ 🌱 I’m currently learning C, C++ at 42 - Paris 🌱
  📫 You can contact me at aconstan@student.42.fr 📫